splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/2-trailside/00-0-functions-and-procedures.md

 title: Functions and Procedures
 ---

 Programming languages need a way to help you manage the complexity of your code.
 To do this, they provide the ability to **group** instructions into reusable chunks.
 In C#, these chunks were known as methods.
-In C/C++, they are functions and procedures.
+In C/C++, they are called functions and procedures.
 See how this changes how to picture a program in the image below.

 ![Illustration showing functions and procedures within the program.](./images/prog-fn-proc-idea.png)